brightway-lca/brightway2-io/README.rst

         - strategy - drop unspecified subcategory
         - strategy - create root level flows (no subcategory) with consistent UUIDs

-    * Simplify strategies to one list, with one method to apply
-        - All subclasses just have to define own strategies

     * Add LCIA XML files and excel updates
     * Split data directory into inv and lcia subdirectories